6 Reasons to Start Next Year’s Financial Planning NOW

 5. Get ahead of industry issues

 At the moment, there’s a lot going on in the industry that makes life difficult for repair shop owners.
 The tech shortage continues to loom.
 Shops continue to face challenges to get parts in.
-The Fed keeps raising interest rates—if you’ve got a loan, or any money out, you need to make plans to keep paying off those rising costs.
-And if you need to borrow next year, Robert cautions, it’ll be more expensive.
+Interest rates are dropping, but inflation is still high.
+Everything is expensive.
+It’s more important than ever to keep an eye on your money.

 Retention is incredibly important.
 To that end, maybe you look into perks you can offer your staff to keep them around.
 That can include raises and bonuses, but also, Jacob adds, things like bringing in lunch every day or even providing childcare (or subsidizing childcare for employees).
 (Side note—kids are expensive.
 This may not be feasible for all shops, but if you have employees with kiddos, helping them get appropriate care for those kiddos can go a long way for morale and staff retention.)